Alchemy-Meister/TekkenBot/README.md

 - [x] Initial overlay configuration can be changed in *./data/settings.ini*

 ### TODO
-- [ ] Add a settings menu to display or hide frame data columns and save configuration into a file.
+- [ ] Add a settings menu to the GUI to display or hide frame data columns and save configuration into a file.
 - [ ] Reimplement other overlays (Only frame-data and command input overlays have been implemented)
 - [ ] Endless bug fixes
 - [ ] Complete this list :P